Background Clearances and Building A Safe Penn State

 - If you have any question about whether the clearances are acceptable, please contact the Eberly College of Science Human Resources Office at firstname.lastname@example.org.

 Instructions for Obtaining Clearances:

-- Continue reading below for instructions OR click here to find a document of instructions for obtaining these publicly available clearances.
+- Click here to find a document of instructions for obtaining these publicly available clearances.

 Clearance Costs and Reimbursement:

 - If you are obtaining these clearances for volunteer purposes, The Criminal Background Check and the Child Abuse History Clearance Form will be free.
 Volunteers still have to pay to do the FBI Fingerprint Criminal Background Check, but will be reimbursed if they bring that receipt to 512 Thomas when they turn in their clearances.

 - If you are obtaining the clearances for paid employment, there is a fee for each of these clearances which must be paid by credit or debit card at the time they are submitted.
 The total cost will be $39 and will be built in to your offer letter.
 Should you receive results that prevent you from working with youth or you do not follow through with the terms of your Employment Agreement, the cost for these clearances will NOT be covered by the Eberly College of Science.

 - When you have received the results of each of these clearances, take the originals to the Eberly College of Science Human Resources Office in 512 Thomas Building.
 A copy of your clearances will be made there and you should keep the originals.

 - Penn State retains the right to conduct relevant background checks of current employees when it has reasonable grounds to do so, e.g., a workplace incident has occurred, upon self-disclosure of criminal activity or upon the University being informed of such activity, or upon a change of assignment.